dltoth/UPnPDevice/README.md

 ![image5](/assets/image5.png)

 ## Creating Custom Configuration
-Now let's look at creating custom configuration for SimpleSensor, see [SensorWithConfig.h](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SensorWithConfig.h) and notice SensorWithConfig is a subclass of SimpleSensor.
-In what follows, we will only discuss the important differences.
+Moving on to creating custom configuration for SimpleSensor, see [SensorWithConfig.h](https://github.com/dltoth/UPnPDevice/blob/main/examples/SensorDevice/SensorWithConfig.h) and notice SensorWithConfig is a subclass of SimpleSensor.
+In what follows, only the important differences are discussed.

 **Define Required Methods**

-SimpleSensor has both SetConfiguration and GetConfiguration services.
+SensorWithConfig has both [SetConfiguration](https://github.com/dltoth/UPnPDevice/blob/main/src/Configuration.h) and [GetConfiguration](https://github.com/dltoth/UPnPDevice/blob/main/src/Configuration.h) services.
 SetConfiguration requires a form handler to display an HTML configuration form, and a *submit* method for that form.
-Also since we are customizing configuration, we should also reflect that customization in the *getConfiguation* method.
+The GetConfiguration service should return an XML document describing Sensor configuration.
+Since we are customizing configuration, we should also reflect that customization in the *getConfiguation* method.

 ```
 /**